popolo-project/popolo-spec/data.md

 <h1 id="scope">1.
 Scope</h1>

-The data standard's initial scope is to describe the entities below and the relations between them:
+The data specification's initial scope is to describe the entities below and the relations between them:

 <dl>
   <dt>Person</dt>